THE GREEN PLANET AR EXPERIENCE

 All materials used in the construction of this experience were reused or recycled after the event to promote circularity.
 From bamboo props, pine approved by FSC (Forest Stewardship Council), recycled steel, to paper rope, our sustainable principles were considered at every level of construction and operation.
-We have also used innovative new technologies and materials where possible such as our ceiling installation in the Saltwater biome that had been made from an eco-textile produced entirely from 100% recycled PET plastic bottles (post-consumer waste).
-After the event, it was sent to a waste-to-energy plant where it will be transformed into renewable energy for the National Grid.
+We also used innovative new technologies and materials where possible such as our ceiling installation in the Saltwater biome that was made from an eco-textile produced entirely from 100% recycled PET plastic bottles (post-consumer waste).
+After the event, it was sent to a waste-to-energy plant where it was transformed into renewable energy for the National Grid.

 A one biome taster of The Green Planet AR Experience was part of the official selection in the XR strand of the SxSW Film Festival in Austin, Texas in March 2022.